-> Review and renewal of scope of clinical practice
+Review and renewal of scope of clinical practice

-Reviewing and renewing the scope of clinical practice must include assessing any changes to the credentials of the nurse practitioner and registered nurse with a specific scope of clinical practice and the ability to competently perform their role.

-The review and renewal of credentials and scope of clinical practice for nurse practitioners and registered nurses with a specific scope of clinical practice must occur at least every three years.
+- Reviewing and renewing the scope of clinical practice must include assessing any changes to the credentials of the nurse practitioner and registered nurse with a specific scope of clinical practice and the ability to competently perform their role, in accordance with Appendix 1: Credentialing and Defining Scope of Clinical Practice for Nursing Roles Mandatory Instruction. - > The review and renewal of credentials and scope of clinical practice for nurse practitioners and registered nurses with a specific scope of clinical practice must occur at least every three years.